Tata Investment share price hits Rs 10,000 for first time ever; here's why - BusinessToday

 Tata Investment Corporation Ltd rallied over 13 per cent in Tuesday's trade to hit Rs 10,000 apiece level for the first time ever.
-The stock climbed 13.14 per cent to hit a high of Rs 10,000.50 apiece on BSE, as Tata Capital's IPO and the record date for the company's stock split draws nearer.
+The stock climbed 13.14 per cent to hit a high of Rs 10,000.50 apiece on BSE, as Tata Capital's IPO and the record date for the company's stock split draw nearer.
 Tata Investment Corporation has emerged as the top Nifty Midcap index gainer in the past one month, climbing 45 per cent.

 Tata Investment Corporation invests in a diversified portfolio of quoted and unquoted securities of companies, including Tata Companies.
 Tata Sons Private Limited is its promoter.